SCM Press

+In 2005 the company published The SCM Press AZ of Evangelical Theology.
+The publication was structured as an encyclopedia and covered the history of western evangelical theology and evangelicalism.

-In 2018 Church Times reported that 100 titles from SCM Press and Canterbury Press lists were being made available to students through the Church of England's digital learning hub, including work by Walter Brueggemann and E. P. Sanders.
+In 2018, Church Times reported that 100 titles from SCM Press and Canterbury Press lists were being made available to students through the Church of England's digital learning hub, including work by Walter Brueggemann and E. P. Sanders.

 The organisation has over 50 publicly available Christian Literature Titles on their website.